Eng-Ahmed-Emad/A_mini_SOC-Project/README.md

 ## ✅ Conclusion
 This **Mini SOC** proved effective in detecting and containing a wide variety of attacks with strong automation capabilities.
-By enhancing correlation, fine-tuning thresholds, and expanding attack simulations, the SOC can evolve into a **robust detection & response ecosystem**.
+By enhancing correlation, fine-tuning thresholds, and expanding attack simulations, the SOC can evolve into a **robust detection & response ecosystem and 24/7 monitoring**.

 ---

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Ahmed Emad Eldeen ](LICENSE).

 ---